 Specific personal data regulated by the Family Educational Rights and Privacy Act (FERPA)

 Particular kinds of data regulated by the Fair Credit Reporting Act (FCRA)

 Consumer Privacy Rights

-The VCDPA provides Commonwealth of Virginia residents with specific rights concerning privacy.
+The Virginia Consumer Data Protection Act (VCDPA) provides Commonwealth of Virginia residents with specific rights concerning privacy.
 These include the following:

 The right to confirm a consumer's personal data is being processed by a controller

 The right to access personal data possessed by a controller